(This post may contain affiliate links. For more info visit our Privacy page.)

 I owned a great little building in Charlottesville.
 I had my apartment upstairs and my gallery downstairs.
 But it just wasn’t making sense for me financially.
 (I was going broke.)
 I knew I had to get back to life on the road.
 I sold it at the end of 2006 and became happily homeless and funemployed.

 Since then I have set foot in Bermuda, Brazil, Honduras, Panama, the British Virgin Islands, Costa Rica, Canada, Mexico and the United States of America.
 Most of them were not wildlife photo journeys.
 (In fact, I didn’t take a single photo in Canada.)
 But I did get a few pictures of critters along the way.

 My first stop after selling the gallery was Bermuda…

 It was beautiful but I didn’t see much wildlife.
-The only animal I photographed was this dead crab.
+The only animal I photographed (other than Catey) was this dead crab.
 Oh yeah, Catey did see a big shark while we were snorkeling.

 Then, a few days after we got back, I took off for Brazil …

 I went to Brazil with a bird researcher named Audrey.
 She needed an assistant for a satellite tracking study of Swallow-tailed Kites near the Pantanal in Brazil.
 The trip was fully paid for.
 I knew nothing about climbing palm trees or putting tiny backpacks on baby birds.
 I was essentially a high paid escort and that was OK by me.